Skip to main content

 "@tuturuuu/supabase": "workspace:*" // ✅ Allowed

-// ❌ Cannot import from apps/rewise directly
+// ❌ Do not import from apps/rewise or apps/finance directly

 }